gabimarti/Demons-eye-keylogger/README.md

 ## Versions
-* 0.0.1 First version.
+-   0.0.1 First version.
 Private.
     Started on 19/may/2019
     Finished on 04/sep/2019

+-   0.0.2 Second version.
+Minor updates and corrections.
+08/sep/2019

 ## Known issues

-    KIS001  Special accents keys are not detected correctly and two accents appear in a row when trying to accent a letter.
+-   Special accents keys are not detected correctly and two accents appear in a row when trying to accent a letter when using **pyWinHook**.
+To solve this use **pynput** mode.
-            [Pending to solve]

-    KIS002  The log file cannot be sent because the system detects that the file is in use.
-            *[2019-08-12 Solved]*

-    KIS003  The TCP connection to the Monitor is rejected.
-            *[2019-08-07 Solved]*

 ## Contact